 The first game ranger in Klaserie was Van Reenen Van Vuuren - who took up his post on 1 March 1970.
 Poachers were very active then, and the ranger made it his primary duty to stem the tide.
 His first success was the arrest of two poachers in Germiston for the poaching of 23 impalas, one giraffe, one kudu, and one wildebeest.
 Through careful management, the reserve has since been well-stocked with at least three breeding buffalo herds and many other animal and bird species.

 The reserve aims to provide animals with pristine natural ecosystems and as little human influence as possible.
-Klaserie is the perfect place for your first safari in Africa, as it contains all of the Big Five.
+Klaserie is the perfect place for your first safari in Africa, as it is home to the Big Five.
 Even though sightings can never be guaranteed, guests will undoubtedly spot lions, elephants, buffalo leopards, and maybe white rhinos.
 Hippos and crocodiles occur in the Olifants River and should be encountered on either the morning or afternoon game drive.

 The most common antelope in the area are impala, kudu, waterbuck, bushbuck, blue wildebeest, and waterbuck.
 You may also see some of the small antelope like duiker or steenbok.
 The area is home to large numbers of giraffes and zebra.
 With enough patience and luck, there is a chance of encountering cheetahs, hyenas, and wild dogs.